Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Experimental results

-The MCMC sampler of Section~\ref{sec32} was run with $\ell_{\text{max}}=10$ and $D=10$.
-The resulting histogram approximation to the posterior of the number of change-points (left plot in Figure~\ref{fig:sim}) shows that the algorithm identifies the correct value $\ell=3$ with overwhelming confidence.
-Similarly, the posterior of the change-point locations (right plot in Figure~\ref{fig:sim}) consists of three narrow peaks centered at the true locations.
-The actual MAP estimates for the change-point locations are $\widehat p_ 1 = 2497$, $\widehat p _ 2 = 3500$, and $\widehat p _3 =3999$.
-Zoomed-in versions, showing the posterior of the location of each of the three change-points separately are shown in Figure~\ref{fig:MAP_example_me} in Appendix~\ref{appB1}.
+The posterior distribution of the number of change-points identifies the correct value $\ell=3$ with overwhelming confidence.
+Similarly, the posterior distribution of the change-point locations consists of three narrow peaks centered at the true locations.
+The MAP estimates for the change-point locations are $\widehat p_ 1 = 2497$, $\widehat p _ 2 = 3500$, $\widehat p _3 =3999$.
+Zoomed-in versions, showing the posterior distribution of the location of the three change-points, are shown in Figure~\ref{fig:MAP_example_me} in Appendix~\ref{app:additional}.